 Best Aftermarket Radio for Jeep Wrangler Review

-First up, we’ve got Sony’s AX5000 receiver.
+First up, I’ve got Sony’s AX5000 receiver.
 As the name suggests, it’s fully compatible with Apple’s Car Play and Android’s Auto.
-However, we have to say that while it’s very easy to connect your Smartphone and enjoy the extended functionality, Android Auto doesn’t work properly on this device.
-During our test, we were disappointed by the performance: the app locks up, forcing you to plug-unplug the phone for it to work again.
+However, I have to say that while it’s very easy to connect your Smartphone and enjoy the extended functionality, Android Auto doesn’t work properly on this device.
+During my test, I was disappointed by the performance: the app locks up, forcing you to plug-unplug the phone for it to work again.

 This is rather sad, as everything else in AX5000 works flawlessly.
 You’ve got dual USB ports that can simultaneously feed two devices.
 The interface is very fast, straightforward, includes voice controls, and the overall design deserves praise.
 The price-tag is reasonable, and given Sony’s high standards for quality, this receiver will last forever.
 If you’re a fan of Car Play, you might not even notice all those Android-related issues.

 AX5000 comes with a flawless user interface, a big, high-res display, and a long list of features.
 With it, you can check out the map, make phone calls, and it’s also Sirius XM Radio-friendly.
 The biggest downside – Android Auto doesn’t work like it’s supposed to and may turn what could’ve been a fun trip into a disaster.
 Sony did promise to fix that, but even the latest updates couldn’t get everything right.
 Still, all in all, this receiver is a good investment for your bucks.